 Export Options

-Some export options interact directly with other apps, some make use of the share sheet.
-You will see one of these appear after tapping the button.
+Note : Some export options interact directly with other apps, while others make use of the share sheet.

-At this time Utensil supports built-in apps like Notes, Reminders, Calendar, Mail, Messages and Shortcuts.
+At this time Utensil supports built-in apps like Notes, Reminders, Calendar, Mail, Messages and Shortcuts, as well as popular apps like Bear, Craft, Day One, Obsidian, Things, and Todoist.

 You can also use any app that accepts these standard file formats: Text, Rich Text, Markdown, TextBundle, JSON, or PDF.